By Sprintzeal

 2. Enhanced Predictive Analytics:

-Leveraging historical data, AI predicts process performance and defect likelihood with 90%+ accuracy, allowing proactive issue resolution.
+Leveraging historical data, AI agents predicts process performance and defect likelihood with 90%+ accuracy, allowing proactive issue resolution.

 3. Resource Optimization: